What is Anaemia?

 Our body is made up of blood cells.
 These blood cells have a component called red blood cells which carry oxygen and supply it to various parts of the body.
 The component in the red blood cell that is responsible for this is hemoglobin.

-The abnormal reduction in either the number of red blood cells or the quality of haemoglobin is called anaemia.
+The abnormal reduction in either the number of red blood cells or the quality of hemoglobin is called anemia.

-It is a type o anaemia in which there is low oxygen tension which leads to deformation of the red blood cells into a sickle shape.
-It is an autosomal recessive disease which means that only if both the parents have the disease, the child will inherit the disease.
+Sickle cell anemia is a type of anemia in which there is low oxygen tension which leads to deformation of the red blood cells into a sickle shape.
+Sickle Cell Anemia is an autosomal recessive disease which means that only if both the parents have the sickle cell disease, the child will inherit the disease.

-What causes sickle-cell anaemia and what happens in the body?
+What causes Sickle Cell Anemia and what happens to the body?

-The gene which is responsible for haemoglobin synthesis is defective making it rigid and sticky.
+The gene which is responsible for hemoglobin synthesis is defective sickle cell anemia patients, making it rigid and sticky.

 “Glutamine”, an amino acid is replaced by “valine”.